Sheekovic/Config-Decryptor/README.md

 3. Enter a strong password.
 4. Click the "Encrypt" button to generate the encrypted file.
 5. The encrypted file will be saved in the `encrypted_files` folder with `_encrypted` appended to the filename.
+6. Added Log Box for viewing the encryption process logs.

 ### Decrypt a File
 1. Go to the "Decryptor" tab.